The Bereaved's Guide to Surviving Mother's/Father's Day (and Other Terrible Occasions)

 As a kid, I found Father’s Day to be more of a nuisance than a celebration (my dad was born on June 27, and I was always at a loss on how to celebrate these two occasions so close together).

-Now I want to yell at that whiny child with tangled hair and stained sweatsuits, because I know how lucky I was to have a person to celebrate.
-At the time I hadn’t yet learned the lesson that celebrating people didn’t have to be about buying things they didn't want.
-My poor dad got stuck with a series of BBQ utensils that came in a fancy case, a 3" plastic trophy that said ‘World’s Greatest Dad’, a series of cards with ties on them, and a black mug with orange lettering that read, "Dad is always right."
+At the time, I hadn’t learned that celebrating your parent doesn’t mean buying them things they don’t want.
+My poor dad ended up with a series of BBQ utensils that came in a fancy case, a 3" plastic trophy that said ‘World’s Greatest Dad’, a series of cards with ties on them, and a black mug with orange lettering that read, "Dad is always right."
 And then in smaller letters at the bottom, "(except when he disagrees with mom)."
-I didn’t notice the mom part until the night before Father’s Day when I was wrapping up the gift on my bedroom floor.
-I gave it to him anyway, hoping he wouldn't notice (he noticed and he wasn't a fan).
+I didn’t notice the ‘mom’ part on the mug until the night before Father’s Day.
+I gave it to him anyway, hoping he wouldn’t notice (he did)

-If you are newly missing your child, mom, dad, stepparent, or parental figure, these two days of celebration can be stabbing daggers.
 Marketing materials celebrating the child-parent relationship are everywhere — written on the classy and colorful balloons-on-a-stick at the supermarket checkout, floral arrangements advertised on radio, or restaurants with big window signs, encouraging you to make reservations for Sunday brunch.
-Perfectly posed and artificially highlighted parent-child photos bombard our social media feeds.

 Illustration Credit: Mari Andrew